Foto: FSEID - stock.adobe.com

-Housing is probably the most essential issue when you first move to the Rhine-Main region.
-Newcomers face numerous, sometimes unsettling questions.
-Will I be able to maintain my quality of life?
-What will I get for my money?
-Which location is suitable to meet my requirements?
-Answers to these questions are needed quickly.
-If you are well informed – and have a bit of luck – your house hunting experience in Germany should go smoothly.
+Housing is probably the most important thing to think about when you first move to the Rhine-Main region.
+Newcomers have to deal with lots of different, sometimes tricky questions.
+Will I still be able to enjoy the same quality of life I’m used to?
+What’s the best use of my budget?
+I need to find a location that meets my requirements.
+It’s important to get answers to these questions quickly.
+If you’re well informed and a bit lucky, your house hunting experience in Germany should go smoothly.

-Before you begin your house hunt, take a hard look at your disposable income and set yourself a budget.
-The reality in Germany is that most people spend up to one-third of their gross salary on rent.
-Statistically, about six out of 10 Germans rent their home – and the figure is higher in major urban areas.
-The rent you pay reflects the location, the standard and age of the building, as well as the market value.
-The more convenient the apartment/house (i.e. proximity to public transportation or shopping districts or schools), the higher the rent.
+Before you start looking for a place, take a good look at your disposable income and set yourself a budget.
+The reality in Germany is that most people spend up to a third of their gross salary on rent.
+Roughly six out of 10 Germans rent their home, and that number’s even higher in major urban areas.
+The rent you pay depends on where the property is, what standard of building it is, how old it is and what the market value is.
+The more convenient the apartment or house is (i.e. if it’s close to public transport, shops or schools), the higher the rent will be.

-In terms of cost of living, Frankfurt and its environs consistently rank in the middle of the international tables.
+When it comes to cost of living, Frankfurt and its surrounding area are usually somewhere in the middle of international tables.
 Based on a basket of goods (groceries, transportation, accommodation, schooling and entertainment), Frankfurt is considered significantly less expensive than London or Paris.
-In terms of rents in the Rhine-Main region, housing tends to be equally priced in Frankfurt, Wiesbaden, and most towns in the Taunus region (Bad Homburg, Bad Soden, Kronberg, Königstein and Hofheim).
-Newcomers should be aware that apartments in Germany are usually rented empty rather than furnished.
-Most apartments will therefore not have a stove, light fixtures, a dishwasher or a washing machine.
-Tenants are expected to have their own.
-Landlords in the Rhine-Main region have become accustomed to renting to expatriates, and increasingly apartments and houses are fitted with built-in kitchens as well as bathroom equipment.
-Another alternative is to rent furniture: Two companies which offer this, are www.lyght-living.com and www.in-lease.com
+When it comes to rent prices in the Rhine-Main region, you’ll find that housing is pretty much the same in Frankfurt, Wiesbaden, and most of the towns in the Taunus region (Bad Homburg, Bad Soden, Kronberg, Königstein and Hofheim).
+Just a heads-up for anyone new to Germany: apartments here are usually rented empty, not furnished.
+So, most apartments won’t have a stove, light fixtures, a dishwasher or a washing machine.
+It’s expected that tenants will have their own.
+Landlords in the Rhine-Main region have seen a lot of expats moving in, so they’re used to renting to them.
+They’re also starting to fit more apartments and houses with built-in kitchens and bathroom equipment.
+Another option is to rent furniture.
+There are two companies that can help you out with this: www.lyght-living.com and www.in-lease.com.

-If you plan to reside in Germany for a relatively short period of time, it may be more advantageous for you to choose to live in a fully furnished flat (möbliert).
-Thanks to the large international community living in the area, furnished apartments are not hard to find in Frankfurt.
-Such apartments are not cheap, but if you do the math, you may find it cheaper to pay the extra monthly fee to live in a furnished apartment for a few months or years compared with the costs of buying new furniture, etc.
+If you’re only going to be in Germany for a short while, it might be better for you to choose a fully furnished flat (möbliert).
+Frankfurt has a big international community, so it’s easy to find furnished apartments.
+Furnished apartments aren’t cheap, but if you crunch the numbers, you might find it’s cheaper to pay the extra monthly fee to live in one for a few months or years compared to buying new furniture, etc.

-Rent is classified as either Kaltmiete (you pay for heating, maintenance costs and other utilities separately), or Warmmiete (heating and other costs are included in the rent).
-Electricity is contracted directly by the tenant from the local utility.
-Although your utility bill will be based on your usage, you should ask the landlord what the previous tenants paid, so you can get a rough estimate of the additional monthly payments.
-There are restrictions on increasing the rent, but utilities can be increased at any time.
-Utilities are netted across the year into two instalments (i.e. your heating bill will be the same in winter and summer) and adjusted by the landlord.
+There are two main types of rent: kaltmiete, where you pay for heating, maintenance and other utilities separately, and warmmiete, where these costs are included in the rent.
+You’ll need to get electricity from the local utility company.
+Your utility bill will be based on your usage, but it’d be a good idea to ask the landlord what the previous tenants paid so you can get a rough idea of the additional monthly payments.
+There are some limits on how much the rent can go up, but the utilities can be increased at any time.
+Your utilities are billed twice a year, so your heating bill will be the same in winter and summer.
+The landlord can then make any necessary adjustments.

-The housing market in the Frankfurt and Rhine-Main region is tight, so if you are on a budget, don’t expect to have a wealth of choices.
-Indeed, apartments in Frankfurt’s beautifully restored buildings dating from the turn of the 20th century are rare and landlords ask for – and get – a premium rent.
-In general, apartments here are solidly built and in good condition, with modern insulation and plumbing.
+The housing market in Frankfurt and the Rhine-Main region is pretty tight, so if you’re on a budget, you probably won’t have a lot of choices.
+Frankfurt’s got some gorgeous restored buildings from the turn of the 20th century, but apartments in them are few and far between.
+Landlords are asking for and getting premium rent.
+As a general rule, the apartments here are well-constructed and in good condition, with modern insulation and plumbing.

-If you choose to live in Frankfurt, you will likely have to live in an apartment.
-If you have your heart set on a house, then you are better off looking in the outlying areas, such as the Taunus.
-There are three different types of houses in Germany: a terraced house (called Reihenhaus, abbreviated RH); a semi-detached house (called Doppelhaushälfte, abbreviated DHH); and a standalone house (called an Einfamilienhaus, abbreviated EFH).
+If you decide to live in Frankfurt, you’ll probably end up living in an apartment.
+If you’re set on a house, it’s probably best to look in the outlying areas, like the Taunus.
+In Germany, there are three main types of houses: terraced houses (called Reihenhaus, abbreviated RH); semi-detached houses (called Doppelhaushälfte, abbreviated DHH); and standalone houses (called Einfamilienhaus, abbreviated EFH).

-There are no rules on size or layout.
-Houses with three bedrooms tend to be the norm.
-Houses are measured in square meters rather than the number of bedrooms.
-A house of approximately130 sqm living space is considered average, and a house of 260 sqm very spacious.
+There are no set rules when it comes to size or layout.
+Three-bedroom houses are pretty standard.
+Houses are usually measured in square metres, rather than by the number of bedrooms.
+A house with around 130 sqm of living space is seen as average, while 260 sqm is considered very spacious.

 Partner Portrait